Home/Blog/Well-Being/General Awareness/Best Salt for High Blood Pressure: Safe Choices & Sodium Facts

 Which salt is best for low BP?

-There is no specific salt recommended for low blood pressure.
+No specific salt is recommended for low blood pressure.
 Managing blood pressure involves maintaining a balanced diet and a healthy lifestyle rather than relying on a particular type of salt.

 Select Category